How to Start a Successful Software Business: A Guide for Non-Technical Founders

 So, when I compared directly to my competitors, I KNEW I had something different.
 Long Tail Pro would give users the ability to search for lots of keywords at once and I also streamlined lots of the filtering and research options.

-Here's a screenshot of the newest version of Long Tail Pro:
+Here's a screenshot of an early version Long Tail Pro:

 So, does your software idea stand out from your competitors in any way?